-That builds trust and authority with Google and that helps your rankings.
+That builds trust and authority with Google, and that helps your rankings.

 This is why links can have so much value if they are relevant and of high quality.

 Note: Links from blog comments, forums, and most social media sites usually do not have the same value.
-In fact, they often have none whatsoever because they are what is known as <nofollow> links that Google ignores.
+In fact, they often have none whatsoever because they are what are known as <nofollow> links that Google ignores.

 Except that is, by writing quality content for your blog that people will want to link to from their site because of the value it adds to their readers.

-But worry not, because it’s very possible to succeed at SEO in the coaching industry without a host of inbound links.
+But worry not because it’s very possible to succeed at SEO in the coaching industry without a host of inbound links.

 And in any case, the links will come organically if you do a good job.